-Now that you know what an ARM is and how it works, you may be wondering what the advantages and disadvantages are.
+You may be wondering what the advantages and disadvantages are of an ARM.
 So let’s explore that issue.

 Offering adjustable rates allows lenders to transfer part of the interest rate risk from themselves to the borrower.
 If you get a fixed rate mortgage and the interest rate then goes up, it costs the lender money.
 However, if you have an adjustable rate mortgage, as the interest rate goes up, so does your payment, thus compensating the lender.
 Adjustable rate mortgages are particularly useful when unpredictable interest rates make fixed rate loans hard to get.

 One of the main advantages of an adjustable rate mortgage is that the initial interest rate is lower than that of a fixed rate mortgage.
 A lower rate means lower payments, which may help you qualify for a larger loan.
 This is an important detail if you expect your future earnings to rise.
 In this case, the ARM will allow you to qualify for a larger loan amount earlier rather than later.